MicroProse: 1980s

-In 1983, MicroProse ported Floyd of the Jungle to the Commodore 64, their first product for that machine.
+In 1983, MicroProse ported Floyd of the Jungle to the Commodore 64, its first product for that machine.
 By 1984, the company had begun supporting the Apple II and IBM PC compatibles.
 MicroProse released the air traffic control game Kennedy Approach, written by Andy Hollis, in 1985.
 Conflict in Vietnam (1986) was MicroProse's final Atari 8-bit game.

 By 1987, Computer Gaming World considered MicroProse one of the top five computer game companies, alongside likes of Activision and Electronic Arts.

 MicroProse also started a branch in the United Kingdom to cross-publish titles in Europe, and to import some European titles to be published in the United States.
+The company had headquarters in Stroud/Chipping Sodbury and Manchester.
 Notable products from this period include simulation games F-15 Strike Eagle, F-19 Stealth Fighter, Gunship, Project Stealth Fighter, Red Storm Rising and Silent Service, and action-strategy games such as Sid Meier's Pirates! and Sword of the Samurai.
 Several games from different developers were also published by MicroProse under the labels "Firebird" and "Rainbird" (acquired after buying Telecomsoft in May 1989), including Mr. Heli, Midwinter and Core Design's Rick Dangerous.
 During the same period, MicroProse created two labels: MicroStyle (UK), and MicroPlay Software (US), using them for publishing a variety of externally developed games, such as Challenge of the Five Realms, Command HQ, Global Conquest, Elite Plus, Flames of Freedom, Rick Dangerous, Stunt Car Racer, Xenophobe and XF5700 Mantis.
-By the late 1980s, the company maintained a division, Medialist International, in order to distribute and develop independent titles that was publish through the MicroPlay and MicroProse labels.
+By the late 1980s, the company maintained a division, Medialist International, in order to distribute and develop independent titles that was published through the MicroPlay and MicroProse labels.
+Also, Medialist Software Group, a distribution division of MicroProse, expanded its program, by obtaining distribution rights to third-party titles through affiliated companies like Paragon Software.